openrails/openrails/Source/Documentation/Manual/operation.rst

 section (no nodes -- that is switches -- in between).

-WPs set in a path used by a player train have no influence on the train run, except -- again when the WP is followed by a signal in the same track section.
+WPs set in a path used by a player train have no influence on the train run, except -- again -- when the WP is followed by a signal in the same track section.
 In such cases, for both AI trains and player train, the signal is set to red when the train approaches the WP.

 For AI trains the signal returns to green (if the block conditions after the signal allow this) one second after expiration of the WP.

-Player trains must stop BEFORE the WP (or else they get an emergency stop).
-In this case the signal returns to green 5 seconds after expiration of the WP.
+Player trains must stop BEFORE the WP For player trains the signal returns to green 5 seconds after expiration of the WP.

 If there are more WPs in the track section where the signal resides, only the last one influences the signal.